Osteoporosis Treatment at NYU Winthrop Hospital

 While women are four times more likely than men to develop osteoporosis, it does strike men, as well.
 Bone mass begins to decrease after the age of 40.
 The bone mass you have as a young adult and the rate at which you lose it as you age determines your risk for osteoporosis.

 Osteoporosis is a disease that can be prevented if discovered early.
 If detected later, it can still be treated and stopped.
 With medication and a healthy lifestyle, debilitating bone fractures associated with osteoporosis can be prevented.

-At the Winthrop-University Hospital Osteoporosis Diagnostic, Research and Treatment Center, our physician specialists have decades of experience using the most comprehensive and advanced approaches to osteoporosis detection and treatment.
+At the NYU Winthrop Hospital Osteoporosis Diagnostic, Research and Treatment Center, our physician specialists have decades of experience using the most comprehensive and advanced approaches to osteoporosis detection and treatment.